kimberlypn/kimberlypn.github.io/README.md

 # Personal Website

 My website can be visited at [https://kimberlypn.github.io](https://kimberlypn.github.io).

+It was built using HTML, CSS, and JS.